pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_message-actions.md

 ```

+---

 ## Get message actions[​](#get-message-actions)

 ##### Requires Message Persistence

-Enable Message Persistence for your key in the Admin Portal as described in the support article.
+Enable Message Persistence for your key in the [Admin Portal](https://admin.pubnub.com/) (see [support article](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-)).

-Get a list of message actions in a channel, sorted by action timetoken (ascending).
+Lists message actions in a channel.
+Actions are sorted by **action timetoken** ascending.

 ##### Truncated response

-If the response is truncated, a more property is returned with additional parameters.
-Repeat requests using those parameters to fetch more actions.
+Responses may be truncated due to internal limits.
+If truncated, a `more` property is returned with parameters for additional fetches; make iterative calls adjusting parameters to retrieve the rest.

 ### Method(s)[​](#methods-2)